-The Company's deferred revenues consist of advance payments for microturbine products, parts, accessories, and parts ordered under an FPP plan, but not yet delivered (contract liabilities), as well as advanced payments on service obligations and extended warranties.
-The current portion of deferred revenue is included in Deferred revenue and the non-current portion of deferred revenue is included in Deferred revenue, non-current in the consolidated balance sheets.
+The Company's deferred revenues consist of advance payments for microturbine products, parts, accessories and parts ordered under FPP contracts, but not yet delivered (contract liabilities), as well as advance payments on service obligations and extended warranties.
+The current portion of deferred revenue is included in Deferred revenue and the non-current portion of deferred revenue is included in Deferred revenue, non-current in the Consolidated Balance Sheets.